 As implemented here, PERIL is constructed with equally-weighted parameters.
 This assumes that all parameters contribute equally to risk, an assumption that may be violated to a greater or lesser extent depending on the fauna under study.
 It would be possible to weight PERIL based on, for example, the predictions from the model results of either of the two Pliocene logistic regressions.
 However, doing so assumes that the drivers of extinction (and therefore the relative importance of the contributory parameters) from the Pliocene are the same as those at play today.
 Weighting by past extinction is also sensitive to the choice of dataset – Figure 1 of the main paper shows why.
 Even though both datasets are the same age, the relative contribution of PERIL parameters differs between them.

 To illustrate how these differences can affect the end result of using fossil datasets to provide a weighting scheme, we used glm.predict in R to find extinction probabilities for the modern dataset based on first the California Pliocene, and then the New Zealand Pliocene.
 When compared to the equal-weights PERIL, the results are different between the two weighted sets: California Pliocene-weights PERIL is highly correlated to equal-weights PERIL (cor = 0.89) and New Zealand Pliocene-weights PERIL is only moderately correlated to equal-weights PERIL (cor = 0.53) using a Pearson’s product-moment correlation test.
-SOM Figure 4 shows the difference in graphical form.
+Figure S4 shows the difference in graphical form.

 Given that our focus in this paper is to assess extinction risk in the modern fauna, the drivers of which have no precise analogue in the fossil record, and given that we have shown that an equal-weights formulation of PERIL is capable of recovering extinction-risk signal in two different Pliocene datasets, we use equal-weights PERIL to examine the modern fauna, as the most parsimonious option.